 Students not only face the challenge of academics at school, but also the challenges of learning to understand themselves and others in the midst of puberty, social and peer pressure, and identity development.
 Unfortunately, many adolescents go through their entire school careers without the benefit of experiencing the empowerment that self-acceptance and diversity can offer.
 An important aspect of an education is the acquisition of social and communication skill sets that serve as a foundation for the rest of a student’s life

 What is E-Colors

-E-Colors is a foundation program at Legacy the School of Sport Sciences intended to heighten personal and interpersonal awareness; fostering growth, communication skills, and socio-emotional and academic success.
-This method is simple and effective and allows individuals to have a greater understanding themselves and those around them.
+E-Colors is a foundation program at Legacy the School of Sport Sciences intended to heighten personal and interpersonal awareness, fostering growth, communication skills, and socio-emotional and academic success.
+This method is simple and effective and allows individuals to have a greater understanding of themselves and those around them.